-7. In FY 2015, Quick Start received a \$1,225,000 bond for equipment for strategic project needs across the state.
+- 7. In FY 2015, Quick Start received a \$1,225,000 bond for equipment for strategic project needs across the state.
 Historically, Quick Start has not received bond funding to meet broader training needs statewide, but instead has only received bonds for specific economic development projects.
 As a result, the program has no dedicated funding source that it can utilize to respond quickly to economic development project needs.
 Because Quick Start activities are targeted to assisting the external business community, the Technical College System is restricted in using other System general obligation (GO) bond proceeds for Quick Start projects or equipment as these GO bonds have historically been issued as tax-exempt debt and cannot be used to benefit a private entity.

 Recommendation: Provide an annual capital appropriation for the Quick Start program for equipment and infrastructure needs in order to establish an available source of project funding that could be used in conjunction with the Regional Economic Business Assistance (REBA) program and OneGeorgia grant and loan programs to attract and retain businesses to Georgia.
-Also, issue all general obligation debt for TCSG as taxable when feasible in order to allow the System maximum flexibility in utilizing proceeds to benefit economic development projects at System institutions.

-8. TCSG currently receives two sources of federal funding that flow through the Quick Start and Customized Services program, representing 1.9% of total program funding.
+Also, issue all general obligation debt for TCSG as taxable when feasible in order to allow the System maximum flexibility in utilizing proceeds to - 8.
+TCSG currently receives two sources of federal funding that flow through the Quick Start and Customized Services program, representing 1.9% of total program funding.
 TCSG receives a Federal Mine Health and Safety Training block grant each year that supports annual training on mine and quarry safety and Occupational Safety and Health Administration (OSHA) standards at Oconee Fall Line Technical College and Chattahoochee Technical College.
 In addition, Georgia Northwestern Technical College, in conjunction with community and business leaders, received a WIA (Workforce Investment Act) 503 Incentive Grant beginning in state FY 2014 to provide resources to protect the regional flooring industry in Northwest Georgia.
-This grant is being used to develop training for skilled workers in critical needs areas such as Advanced Manufacturing, providing opportunities for professional growth and new jobs.

-Recommendation: Vice Presidents of Economic Development, who oversee the Customized Services program at each college, should work closely with local community and business leaders in their regions to identify and compete for Federal and nonprofit grants for which they qualify to support local workforce needs and foster job growth.

-9. The authorized motor vehicle count of zero does not reflect the actual number of motor vehicles.
+This grant is being used to develop training for skilled workers in critical needs areas such as Advanced Manufacturing, providing opportunities for professional growth and new jobs. - Recommendation: Vice Presidents of Economic Development, who oversee the Customized Services program at each college, should work closely with local community and business leaders in their regions to identify and compete for Federal and nonprofit grants for which they qualify to support local workforce needs and foster job growth. - The authorized motor vehicle count of zero does not reflect the actual number of motor vehicles.
 Recommendation: Amend the current budget by four to accurately reflect four authorized motor vehicles.

+10. The number of authorized positions does not reflect the actual number of positions.

+Recommendation: Amend the current budget by 16 to accurately reflect 131 authorized positions.